 Age of Envy

 If you think about executive compensation for more than one second of your day, that is one second too long.
 How much a CEO earns has nothing to do with you, or how much you earn every week.
 Unfortunately, in today’s environment, envy has become a virtue, and it is politically profitable to exploit this feeling.
 By claiming that all your failures in life have happened because some suit is making $15 million a year, you can get votes and thus the power to control the people.
 Who is really worth such handsome pay?
-We’ll let the market answer that question.We value your comments!
-Please weigh in on our comment section below.
+We’ll let the market answer that question.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com